 Through the Lens of

-As we discover Messiah’s life through the lens of our Jewish writings, humanity could never have brought the endless stream of proofs perfectly joined together over a period of hundreds of hears, if in fact, He was not the prophesied one.
+As we discover Messiah’s life through the lens of our Jewish writings, humanity could never have brought the endless stream of proofs perfectly joined together over a period almost two thousand years if, in fact, He was not the prophesied one.
 On the contrary, over the course of events in Jewish history, an individual is discovered that can be nothing less than supernatural when given his birth, life, and death.
 We find ourselves once again challenged to the core as Jews.
 But something else will dawn upon us.

 Two thousand years ago, in Jerusalem, thousands of Jewish people found that intrinsic quality was noted earlier of great significance.
 “All the people were astonished and said, "Could this be the Son of David?"
 Then in historical Davidic fashion, we have these marvelous words in Psalm 110:1; “The LORD says to my Lord: "Sit at my right hand until I make your enemies a footstool for your feet."